 Enjoy the Tent

 If you are planning to camp in a tent, that in itself could be an enjoyable experience for kids.
 If they are a little older, have them help you set it up so that they feel like part of the process.
 Camping activities for kids don’t necessarily need to be a set thing, for many children just the fact that they are sleeping outdoors in a tent, is a memory.
+Consider traveling locally and camping for a weekend at a state park.
 If you are a family of 3 or 4 check out this review of the best 4 person tent.

 Explore Hiking Trails